bjatkin/puffin/README.md

 # Quick Start
 Puffin is designed to be easy to incoporate into your existing codebase.
-Lets take the following code as an example.
+The following code is an example of how to refactor your code to use puffin.

 ```go
 package main